nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ![NGINXLB KeyVal](../media/nkl-keyval-split.png)

-If the KV data is missing on one LB Server, your Zone Sync must be fixed.
+If the KeyVal data is missing on one LB Server, your Zone Sync must be fixed.

 >Notice the difference in HTTP Response Times in the Dashboard, highlighted in Red and Green: Cluster2 is responding much faster than Cluster1!
 (The Red and Green highlights on the Dashboard).

-So, you decide to send less traffic to Cluster1, and more to Cluster2.
+Given this, you decide to send less traffic to Cluster1, and more to Cluster2.
 You will set the HTTP Split ratio to 10:90 = 10% to Cluster1, 90% to Cluster2.

 Remember:  This Split Clients example configures NGINX for Cluster1 to use the Split KeyValue, and the remaining percentage of traffic is sent to Cluster2.

-Change the KV Split Ratio to 10:
+- Change the KeyVal Split Ratio to 10:

 ```bash
 curl -iX PATCH -d '{"cafe.example.com":10}' http://nginxlb:9000/api/8/http/keyvals/split
 ```

 ![NGINXLB Clusters 10-90](../media/nkl-clusters-10.png)

 **Important NOTE:**  The first time, an `HTTP POST` is required to ADD a new record to the KeyValue store.
-Once the record exists, use an `HTTP PATCH` method to update an existing record, which will change the ratio value in memory, dynamically, with no reloads or restarts of NGINX required!
+Once the record exists, use an `HTTP PATCH` method to update an existing record, which will change the ratio value in KeyVal memory, dynamically.
+Nginx sees this change, and applies it with no reloads or restarts of NGINX required!

 Try a few more ratios, see how it works.
 If you review the `clusters.conf` file, you will discover what Ratios are provided for you.
-You can edit to suit your needs, of course.
-Notice the Map directive has a "default" set to "50".
-So if you make a mistake, it will Split at a 50:50 ratio.
+You can edit these to suit your needs.
+Also notice the Map directive has a "default" set to "50".
+So if the Value is blank or set incorrectly, it will Split at a default of 50:50 ratio.

-As you can see, if you set the Ratio to "0", `Cluster1 receives NO TRAFFIC`, and you can perform k8s maintenance, troubleshooting, upgrades, etc, with no impact to live traffic.
-Alternatively, you can set the Ratio to "100", and now `Cluster2 receives NO TRAFFIC`, and you can work on that cluster - with NO downtime required.
+As you can see, if you set the Ratio to "0", `Cluster1 receives NO TRAFFIC`, and you can perform K8s maintenance, troubleshooting, upgrades, etc, with no impact to live traffic.
+Alternatively, you can set the Ratio to "100", and now `Cluster2 receives NO TRAFFIC`, and you can work on that cluster - with NO disruption to traffic and downtime required.

-Set the Split back to "50" when your testing is completed, and ask the boss for a raise.
+- Set the Split back to "50" when your testing is completed, and ask the boss for a raise.

 The Completes the Testing Section.

 </br>

-## 8. Prometheus and Grafana Servers
+## 9. Prometheus and Grafana Servers

 <br/>